MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-overview.md

 ## Deployment method

-When deploy content from the source stage to a target stage, any content that has the same name is overwritten in the target stage.
-Content in the target stage that doesn't exist in the source stage remains in the taget stage as is.
-After you select *deploy*, you'll get a warning listing the number of items that will be overwritten.
+When you deploy content from the source stage to a target stage, the source content will overwrite anything with the same name in the target stage.
+Content in the target stage that doesn't exist in the source stage remains in the target stage as is.
+After you select *deploy*, you'll get a warning message listing the items that will be overwritten.

 :::image type="content" source="media/deployment-pipelines-get-started/replaced-content.png" alt-text="A screenshot of the replaced content warning which is displayed when a deployment is about to cause changes to items in the stage you're deploying to.":::